vanjac/voxel-editor/README.md

 # voxel-editor

 A mobile app for building 3D interactive worlds.
+This is a work in progress.

 The app has been tested with Unity 2017.2 on Android.
+There's no Android specific code though, so it could theoretically work on iOS.
 Most of the user interface requires touch input and will not work with a mouse, so you will need to use the Unity Remote App, or build for Android directly.

 The first scene is `Menu/menuScene`.
 It's a placeholder interface for what will eventually be a file selection menu.
 Right now you can type a file name in the upper box and press New to make a new file, then choose the file in the dropdown and press Open to edit the file.